NAUbackup/VmBackup/README.md

 On the NFS server, run "exportfs -a" to update the list of NFS exports

-On the each of the XenServer hosts, create a corresponding subdirector (which can be different from what is exported from the NFS server -- that' up to you) and add a mount point entry in /etc/fstab with in this case the NFS server having the IP address of 192.168.120.200 which might b set up via a VLAN or a dedicated NIC that was assigned that addres (and make sure this is edited in as a single line)
+On each of the XenServer hosts, create a corresponding subdirectory (which can be different from what is exported from the NFS server -- that's up to you) and add a mount point entry in /etc/fstab with in this case the NFS server having the IP address of 192.168.120.200 which might b set up via a VLAN or a dedicated NIC that was assigned that address (and make sure this is edited in as a single line)

 192.168.120.200:/snapshots /snapshots/xspool2 nfs rw,tcp,soft,intr,nfsvers=3